 Graduate and Professional Student Assembly (GPSA)

-The GPSA can serve as a valuable component of graduate or professional education for those of us who hope to be affiliated with a university in the future.
-Since the GPSA regularly meets with the President and Provost, and sends representatives to the University Assembly, the undergraduate Student Assembly, and the Faculty Senate, involvement in the GPSA can provide an introduction (or an advanced course!) to the mechanics of shared governance in a university setting.
+The GPSA can serve as a valuable component of graduate or professional education for those who hope to be affiliated with a university in the future.
+Since the GPSA regularly meets with the president and provost and sends representatives to the University Assembly, the undergraduate Student Assembly, and the Faculty Senate, involvement in the GPSA can provide an introduction (or an advanced course!) to the mechanics of shared governance in a university setting.

 - Represents graduate and professional student concerns to the university administration;

-- Advocates for graduate and professional students on issues, including student resources, healthcare, insurance, transportation, and housing;
+- Advocates for graduate and professional students on issues, including student resources, health care, insurance, transportation, and housing; and

 - Provides support for graduate and professional student programming.

-To learn more about what the GPSA does, see the Graduate and Professional Community Initiative 2013 (GPCI),a strategic plan created by the GPSA to identify and address issues related to graduate and professional student life.
+To learn more about what the GPSA does, see the Graduate and Professional Community Initiative (GPCI), a strategic plan created by the GPSA to identify and address issues related to graduate and professional student life.